jrsharp/jrsharp.github.io/pages/pinhoti.md

 shorter weekend trips.
 Below is an account of my first backpacking trip on the Pinhoti.

-I recently backpacked a portion of the GA Pinhoti Trail.
+I backpacked a portion of the GA Pinhoti Trail some time ago.
 I enjoyed it thoroughly and have decided to share a little about the experience.
 We started our hike from the Pilcher's Pond trailhead across from the Keown Falls area on Pocket Road.
 We hiked over Horn Mountain, across GA 136, and up Mill Creek Mtn.
 On